Seeed-Studio/wiki-documents/docs/Contribution/Contributors/file_transfer_station/XiaoS3(Sense)_Freertos/XIAO-ESP32S3-FreeRTOS.md

 </details>

-## Project 2
+## Sensor polling using FreeRTOS
-I will be using FreeRTOS use the wifi.
+For this i am using an I2c based sensor
 ## What's more

 Something you want to add up, something you want to extend, like: